ClinSeq/autoseq-snakemake/docs/autoseq_pipeline.md

-## 2. Autoseq Re-run Pipeline
+## 2. Autoseq re-run pipeline

-The Autoseq Re-run Pipeline is specifically designed to initiate analysis from a BAM file.
+The Autoseq re-run pipeline is specifically designed to initiate analysis from a BAM file.
 This is particularly useful if the original pipeline is interrupted after alignment is complete, or if only a duplicate-removed BAM file is available instead of FASTQ files.
 The tools employed here are identical to those used in the standard Autoseq pipeline.

 ![Autoseq rerun](img/autoseq_rerun.png)
 **Figure 2:** The Autoseq Re-run Pipeline workflow diagram, highlighting different processes by color.
 Steps for preprocessing, quality checks, somatic and germline variant calling, copy number analysis, structural variant calling, and plotting are represented in grey, blue, dark orange, green, light blue, dark yellow, and light orange, respectively.

-### Launching Rerun Pipeline:
+### Launching rerun Pipeline:

 Launching the Autoseq Re-run Pipeline is similar to the standard Autoseq pipeline.
 However, here you need to specify the path to the BAM file using the `--libdir` parameter and set `--pipeline autoseq-rerun`.
 Below is an example command for initiating the Autoseq Re-run Pipeline: